by Freddy J. Nager, Founder of Atomic Tango + Professional Non-Athlete | Photo by by Albert Yau via Wikimedia Commons

 Sounds like a drug, right?
 Or social media… (You see where this is heading.)

 Since my small town junior high team had to accept everyone, they were stuck with me.
 The coach put me out in right field where few balls ever fly.
-He also put me last in the batting line-up, right behind the injured kids and those with tonsillitis.
+He also put me last in the batting line-up, right behind the injured kids.
 And yet inevitably I found myself in the batter’s box.

 It wasn’t pretty.